 - We should be teaching our kids today about putting away our phone away when we go near a road as well as taking our headphones out of our ears and focusing on what is in front of us.

-As they head up the coast to launch the campaign in Northern NSW, Mrs McLaughlin speaks proudly of the legacy her boy will leave.
+Mrs McLaughlin speaks proudly of the legacy her boy will leave.
 "Our family feels that Tom would be very pleased with what has been achieved in his name to help other children," she says.